eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-survived.md

 # Study details

 The trial I was part of is study 230172 run by [Parexel](https://en.wikipedia.org/wiki/PAREXEL) and sponsored by [AstraZeneca](https://en.wikipedia.org/wiki/AstraZeneca), the drug developer ([1](https://clinicaltrials.gov/ct2/show/NCT02968914))([2](https://www.smartpatients.com/trials/NCT02968914)).
 I was given a 19-page document with participant information and a consent document.
 Up to 180 participants will take part in this study.
-The study is also being run at another study centre in Germany
+The study is also being run at another study centre in Germany.

 **Simplified Study Title:**

-> **A Study in Healthy Volunteers to Compare the Absorption, Distribution, Metabolism and Excretion of Benralizumab when Administered using 2 Different Devices**
+> A Study in Healthy Volunteers to Compare the Absorption, Distribution, Metabolism and Excretion of Benralizumab when Administered using 2 Different Devices

 Full Study Title:

-> A Multicenter, Randomized, Open-Label Parallel Group Phase 1 Pharmocokenetic Comparability Study of Benralizumab Administered using Accessorized Pre-Filled Syringe (APFS) or Autoinjector (AI) in Healthy volunteers
+> A Multicenter, Randomized, Open-Label Parallel Group Phase 1 Pharmacokinetic Comparability Study of Benralizumab Administered using Accessorized Pre-Filled Syringe (APFS) or Autoinjector (AI) in Healthy volunteers

 The **main purpose** of the study is to compare how much of the drug is taken up, its distribution, how the drug is broken down and removed from the body when administered through the 2 different devices mentioned above.
 Another purpose is to see how safe it is, how well it is tolerated and if it causes an immune response (anti-drug antibodies).

-The trial took 2 months from the overnight stay to the last outpatient visit, with my screening being the week before the start.
+My participation in the study took 2 months from the overnight stay to the last outpatient visit, with my screening being the week before the start.
 Volunteers are free to leave the study at any time and without any reason.
-If you leave early you're partially compensated by the fraction of the time you've taken part.
+If you leave early you're partially compensated by the fraction of the *time* you've taken part, and not by the number of outpatients you've been to for example.

 ## Safety

-> The efficacy and safety of benralizumab has been shown in **two large clinical trials** in patients that suffer from asthma.
+> The efficacy and safety of benralizumab have been shown in **two large clinical trials** in patients that suffer from asthma.

 That's what was mentioned in the information document and is supported by [other sources](https://seekingalpha.com/news/3206982-astrazenecas-benralizumab-reduces-asthma-exacerbations-51-percent-two-late-state-studies).
 More than **2,000 patients** received benralizumab and it was shown that the drug reduces asthma exacerbations by up to 51% in two late-state studies.
 I'm now realising the original [first brief](#intro) was wrong or at least ambiguous in saying this is a [*first time into man*](https://en.wikipedia.org/wiki/First-in-man_study) study.